glasser/vote.davidglasser.net/content/post/my-biases.md

 decades) and that makes me part of the problem of gentrification.
 I do my best to counteract that effect via respect for my neighbors and via the ballot box, but acknowledge that this may not be fully possible.

+The housing crisis is the one of the biggest challenges facing the Bay Area right now.
+I don't believe I have all the answers to this problem, but I believe that a root cause is the lack of housing construction (market-rate and affordable/subsidized) over decades, and that any solution needs to include building new housing (of all kinds).
+I sympathize with those who see dense urban construction as the harbinger of displacement, but it seems clear that preventing development hasn't done a better job of preventing displacement.
+I don't trust developers or NIMBYs, and it's frustrating that it seems like most local politicians fall too far to one side or the other.

 While I can find plenty to criticize about the Democratic Party (like any organization of its size and diversity), I believe on the whole it is the